vbruchon/track-dev-time-cli/README.md

 - Update your package.json to run the tracker and dev server concurrently.
 - Add .track-dev-time/ to your .gitignore to exclude session files from version control.

+ℹ️ track-dev-time uses concurrently under the hood to run your server and tracker in parallel.
+No need to install it manually — it’s bundled with the CLI.

 ## How It Works